hawkeye64/quasar-extras-svg-icons/icons/README.md

 - Majesticons: They use `transform` to make circles.
 - Lucide: Not true SVG.
 Requires a browser to create the SVGs.
+- material-icon-theme: Issues with arduino, denizenscript, folder-docker, and pascal.

 ## Donate